NU-CUCIS/ph5concat/README.md

                --enable-profiling
    ```
    * Option '--enable-profiling' enables timing measurement for internal
-     functions and to report timing breakdowns on standard output.
+     functions and to report timing breakdowns to the standard output.
-2. Run command "make" to create the executable file named "ph5_concat"
+2. Run command 'make' to create the executable file named "ph5_concat"

 ## Command to Run
 * Command-line options are: